Mississippi River: All communities along the river

+Notable communities listed from the source at Lake Itasca to the mouth the Mississippi Delta.

 Bridge crossings

 The road crossing highest on the Upper Mississippi is a simple steel culvert, through which the river (locally named "Nicolet Creek") flows north from Lake Nicolet under "Wilderness Road" to the West Arm of Lake Itasca, within Itasca State Park.

 The earliest bridge across the Mississippi River was built in 1855.
 It spanned the river in Minneapolis where the current Hennepin Avenue Bridge is located.
 No highway or railroad tunnels cross under the Mississippi River.

 The first railroad bridge across the Mississippi was built in 1856.
 It spanned the river between the Rock Island Arsenal in Illinois and Davenport, Iowa.
 Steamboat captains of the day, fearful of competition from the railroads, considered the new bridge a hazard to navigation.
 Two weeks after the bridge opened, the steamboat Effie Afton rammed part of the bridge, setting it on fire.
 Legal proceedings ensued, with Abraham Lincoln defending the railroad.
 The lawsuit went to the Supreme Court of the United States, which ruled in favor of the railroad.

 Below is a general overview of selected Mississippi bridges that have notable engineering or landmark significance, with their cities or locations.
 They are sequenced from the Upper Mississippi's source to the Lower Mississippi's mouth.